 It is also possible that types of vertebral deterioration can lead, secondarily, to disc dysfunctions like herniated or ruptured disc, or pain.
 For example, bone spurs created during the process of disc deterioration can press on spinal nerves causing pain.
 The sources of pain arising from types of disc deterioration are varied, however, and a specific diagnosis would require a visit to an appropriate medical professional.

 Treatment of disc dysfunction varies with each specific situation, so as with any experience of pain or other potential symptom of dysfunction in the body, seek out an appropriate medical professional if you have further questions about vertebral disc dysfunction.
 The specifics of diagnosis and treatment of vertebral disc dysfunction are beyond the scope of this article.
-If you’d like to read more about muscle function and dysfunction, sign up for our mailing list.
+If you’d like to read more about muscle function and dysfunction, read the related posts below.